iotaledger/goshimmer/docs/tangle.md

 ## Payloads
 Payloads can contain arbitrary data up to `MAX_PAYLOAD_SIZE` that can be defined by the user and that allow to build additional protocols on top of the base protocol in the same way as TCP/IP allows to define additional protocols on top of its generic data segment.

-Payloads can recursively contain other payloads which enables the creation of higher level protocols based on the same concepts of layers as in traditional software and network architecture.
+Payloads can recursively contain other payloads, which enables the creation of higher level protocols based on the same concepts of layers, as in traditional software and network architecture.

 Payloads other than transactions are always liked with level of knowledge 3.

 ### User-defined payloads
 A node can choose to interpret user-defined payloads by listenting to its specific **payload type** (possibly via third-party code/software).
-If a node does not know a certain **payload type** it is simply treated as arbitrary data.
+If a node does not know a certain **payload type**, it simply treates it as arbitrary data.

 ### Core payloads
 The core protocol defines a number of payloads that every node needs to interpret and process in order to participate in the network.

-- **Transactions:** Value transfers that constitue the ledger state.
+- **Transactions:** Value transfers that constitute the ledger state.
 - **dRNG:** Messages that contain randomness or committee declarations.
-- **FPC:** Opinions on conflicts, mainly issued by high mana nodes.
+- **FPC:** Opinions on conflicts of transactions and timestamps of the messages, mainly issued by high mana nodes.

 ## Solidification
-A message is said to be **solid** on a node when all its parents are known to the node and also marked as solid.
+A message is said to be **solid** on a node when all its parents are known to this node and also marked as solid.

-If a node is missing a referenced message it is stored in the **solidification buffer** and not yet processed.
+If a node is missing a referenced message, it is stored in the **solidification buffer** and not yet processed.
 A node can ask its neighbors for the missing message by sending a **solidification request** containing the message hash.
-This process can be recursively repeated until all of a message's past cone until the genesis (or snapshot) become solid which is known as **solidification**.
-In that way the Tangle enables even nodes joining the network at a point later in time to retrieve all of a message's history.
+This process can be recursively repeated until all of a message's past cone until the genesis (or snapshot) become solid, which is known as **solidification**.
+In that way, the Tangle enables all nodes to retrieve all of a message's history, even the ones joining the network at a point later in time.

 ### Naive approach
 Approach:
 1. Send solidification request for message immediately to all neighbors
 2. If not received after `solidificationRetryInterval` seconds, send solidification request again.
 Repeat until received.

-This approach simply requests missing messages recursivley until all of them become solid.
-While easy to implement it has some drawbacks.
+This approach simply requests missing messages recursively until all of them become solid.
+While easy to implement, it has some drawbacks.
 Each  parent that needs to be requested adds another RTT and message complexity (solidification request * neighbors).

 Optimizations:
-- do not send solidification request immediately: messages can arrive out of order but should generally arrive within a small time window since other nodes only gossip messages on solidification
+- do not send solidification requests immediately: messages can arrive out of order but should generally arrive within a small time window, since other nodes only gossip messages on solidification.
-- instead of asking for messages one by one a node could ask for messages of a certain timeframe (e.g. its local snapshot time until now)
+- instead of asking for messages one by one, a node could ask for messages of a certain timeframe (e.g. its local snapshot time until now).
-- send solidification request only to a subset of neighbors
+- send solidification requests only to a subset of neighbors.

 ### Possible attacks
 A malicious node can send unsolidifiable messages to a node.
 A simple protection is to only repeat solidification requests `solidificationMaxRepeat` times before the message gets deleted from the node's solidification buffer.

 ## Orphanage
-Messages that are considered to be not eligible are ignored during tip selection.
+Messages that are not considered to be eligible are ignored during tip selection.
 This process of leaving undesired messages (or more in general, whenever a message is not being approved) behind is called **orphaning messages**.
 It is important that nodes share the same perception on which messages should be orphaned.

-Orphaned messages can be safely deleted during snapshotting and are not visible to nodes that later join the network because they are not reachable when requesting the missing messages from the tips during solidification.
+Orphaned messages can be safely deleted during snapshotting and are not visible to nodes that later join the network, since they are not reachable when requesting the missing messages from the tips during solidification.

 ## Finality
 Users need to know whether their information will not be orphaned.
 However, finality is inherently probabilistic.
-For instance, consider the following scenario.
-An attacker can trivially maintain a chain of messages that do not approve any other message.
+For instance, consider the following scenario: an attacker can trivially maintain a chain of messages that do not approve any other message.
 At any given point in time, it is possible that all messages will be orphaned except this chain.
 This is incredibly unlikely, but yet still possible.

 We introduce several grades of finality.
 The higher the grade of finality, the less likely it is to be orphaned.